Smit131/DS-Project-2-Streamlit-deployment/README.md

 https://p2-deployment-using-streamlit.herokuapp.com/
-# Check the prj at above link
+# Deployment of abusive mail detection model using Streamlit on live server using streamlit
-## Deployment of Model using Streamlit on live server
+## Check the project at above link